--1

-Short cut

-(-) Full () Description
+Short cut (-) Full () Description

 -h help Prints a list of all available options

--i ifile Name of parameter file.
+-1 1111e Name of parameter file.

-Example: -i 1popDNA.par
+Example: -i lpopDNA.par

 -n numsims Number of simulations to perform per parameter file or sets of parameter (see -e option)

 Example: -n 1000

 -t tplfile test.tpl Name of template parameter file.
 The template file must have the extension .tpl

 Example: -t 1popDNArand.tpl

 -f dfile test.def Name of a parameter definition file.
-This file includes a list of sets of parameter values to be substituted in the tpl file.
-Listed parameter values are substituted in the template file to produce a valid parameter file (.par).
-This is an alternative to the random drawing of parameter values from distributions defined in the est file.
+This file includes a list of sets of parameter values to be substituted in the .tpl file.
+Listed parameter values are substituted in the template file to produce a valid parameter file ( .par ).
+This is an alternative to the random drawing of parameter values from distributions defined in the .est file.

 Example: -f 1popDNArand.def

--F dFile test.def Same as -f option, but only it only uses the simple parameters defined in est file.
+-F dFile test.def Same as -f option, but only it only uses the simple parameters defined in .est file.
 Complex parameters are recomputed from the simple parameters.
 Note that this option must be used together with both the -t and the -e options.
-The est file is here necessary to define the relationships between the simple parameters.
+The .est file is here necessary to define the relationships between the simple parameters.

 Example: -F 1popDNArand.def

--е efile test.est Name of parameter prior definition file.
+-e efile test.est Name of parameter prior definition file.
 Parameters are drawn from specified distributions and then substituted into template file.
 The file must have the extension .est .
 A template file must be provided for this option to work.

 Example: -e 1popDNArand.est

+-E numest Number of sets of parameters to draw from the prior distributions defined in the .est file.
+Parameter can be omitted for